pnnl/cst/docs/Federate.md

 If the output data is being written to a CSV file than that file is created and opened for writing.

 #### `create_helics_fed()`
-Calls the necessary HELICS API to create the HELICS federate object (stored as the `hfed` attribute) using the `config` attribute defined when `connect_to_helics_config()` was called.
+Calls the necessary HELICS API to create the HELICS federate object (stored as the `hfed` attribute) using the `config` attribute defined when `get_helics_config()` was called.
 To make any HELICS API calls such as might be done when overloading other methods, this HELICS object must exist; overload this method with care to ensure said object is retained.

 ### `run_cosim_loop()`